What is it?

 Dislocations usually occur when the knee is bent and the kneecap slips back into place when the knee is straightened again.
 While the kneecap can be dislocated in both directions, it usually dislocates towards the outside of the knee.

 Certain factors can make dislocation more likely, including overall hyper-flexibility, damage to the ligaments of the knee and muscular imbalance of the quadriceps.
 The structure and angle of the knee joint itself can also make dislocation more likely.
 This can be seen in the increased prevalence of dislocations for women as they have a slightly different angle of femur compared to the tibia than men.
 A traumatic dislocation can cause instability that can lead to future dislocations.

 How can physiotherapy help?

-The information in this article is not a replacement for proper medical advice.
-Please speak to one of our physiotherapists for advice on your individual injury.
+This info is not a replacement for proper medical advice.
+Please get in touch with one of our expert physios for advice on your individual condition.